rodrigo-rl/IA-rchitecture/README.md

 *DataBase of cnn model-GH.ipynb* it is used to storage new versions of the model in a cooletion in MongoDB (with this should be possible updating the cnn model and use the newest version through the API without changing the streamlit docker, I am currently study this possibility).

+In both Jupyter Notebook files have been deleted the MongoDB connection, so you can use yourself.
+But if you want to upload new information, contact with me please!

 ### API

 **API** folder contains all the code neccesary to connect the MongoDB database to streamlit and the files to create a docker version to deploy in a platfform like *Heroku*. *Main.py* is the API main file and inside of them there are the files of the three endpoints used in the project (which correspond to a file of **routers** folder):